Property tax: Buying or Selling a property - frequently asked questions

 Yes, roll numbers are assigned to properties and not the registered owner.
 The roll number for your new property will be different than your previous property.
 Ensure you are using the correct roll number when you make a payment to avoid a Payment Alignment Fee of $25.
 For more information, visit Property tax payment.

 Yes, TIPP does not move with you to your next property or automatically start on any additional properties you may purchase.
 TIPP payments are non-transferable to other property tax accounts.
-For information on how to cancel TIPP on your sold property and enroll on your new property, visit TIPP selling or buying a property.
+For information on how to cancel TIPP on your sold property and enrol on your new property, visit TIPP selling or buying a property.

 Condominiums often have separately titled parking stalls and storage units.
 Each titled parcel has a unique 9-digit roll number.
 When making payment on your condo, parking stall(s) and storage unit(s), each roll number must be paid separately to avoid a Payment Alignment Fee of $25.